mwherman2000/neo-csharpcoe/competitions/NPCEntAppCompetitions/2018XXXXNPCEntAppCompetition1.md

       a) Originality

-      b) Potential re-use of an entity across multiple project (smart contract patterns, entities, protocols, shared data, and other artefacts) - including actual reuse and sharing of Resuble Entities by other project submissions
+      b) Potential re-use of an entity across multiple project (smart contract patterns, entities, protocols, shared data, and other artifacts) - including actual reuse and sharing of Reusable Entities by other project submissions to this competition.

       c) Quality of the entity's code, documentation, and videos